 Food is a cross-cutting issue which is vitally important to the local population, the local economy and the local environment.
-Sheffield City Council recognises that it is not possible for the Council alone to deliver on this agenda.
-To achieve the vision for Sheffield set out in this document will require the Council to work in partnership with a wide range of stakeholders from individuals and communities through to charities, businesses and other public sector bodies.
+Achievement of the vision for Sheffield set out in this document will require the Council to work in partnership with a wide range of stakeholders from individuals and communities through to charities, businesses and other public sector bodies.